KyujinHan/Object-Depth-detection-based-hybrid-Distance-estimator/README.md

 # [Vehicle Distance Estimation from a Monocular Camera for Advanced Driver Assistance Systems]()
-We use our ODD model.
+We use our VDE(ODD) model.
 Our purpose is that predict the distance between car based on Deep-Learning.
 >(before name)
->Object-Depth-detection-based-hybrid-Distance-estimator
+>Object-Depth-detection-based-hybrid-Distance-estimator (Called, ODD)
-We will update the github readme.
+We will more update the github readme.

 # Introduction